 Sally Kim, Editorial Director

 Michelle specializes in commercial nonfiction.
 Her bestsellers at Touchstone include books like THE GIRLS OF ATOMIC CITY by Denise Kiernan, diet category-killers THE NEW ATKINS FOR A NEW YOU and THE NEW ATKINS FOR A NEW YOU COOKBOOK, Olympic gold medalist Dominique Moceanu’s memoir OFF BALANCE, pint-sized Hollywood diva Kristin Chenoweth’s A LITTLE BIT WICKED, and the BRO CODE franchise of books (with more than 1.5 million copies in print).

 She also acquires narrative nonfiction in categories such as popular history, biography, popular science and technology, and some celebrity memoir, including recent and upcoming books like: WHAT THE DOG KNOWS, a look at the science behind man’s best friend; CHAMPAGNE SUPERNOVAS, about the fashion counter-culture of the early 1990s; investigative journalist Juliana Barbassa’s DANCING WITH THE DEVIL, a look at the fascinating, infuriating culture of Rio (timed to release before the 2016 Olympic Games); and two new books from #1 New York Times bestselling author Matthew Inman, aka The Oatmeal.

 Michelle Howry, Senior Editor

 Lauren Spiegel, Senior Editor

 Lauren Spiegel began her publishing career at Touchstone in 2006.
-Lauren is a passionate pop culture, new media, and entertainment enthusiast--she's looking for humor, pop culture, narrative nonfiction, celebrity-driven projects, as well as a limited number of commercial fiction titles.
+Lauren is passionate about pop culture and new media—she's looking for humor, pop culture, narrative nonfiction, celebrity-driven projects, as well as a limited number of commercial fiction titles.
 She loves working with authors to help bring their vision for a project to life.

 Matthew Benjamin, Senior Editor